bdashore3/Tsuchi/README.md

 ## Contribution

-There are many ways users can contribute since each piece of MangaUpdates is dynamic in nature:
+There are many ways users can contribute since each piece of Tsūchi is dynamic in nature:

 -   Adding new manga sources
 -   Adding new notification services
 -   Feature requests
 -   Making JSON configuration easier

-For sources, please reference the [sources guide](https://github.com/bdashore3/MangaUpdates/blob/default/server/src/SourceUpdates/README.md)
+For sources, please reference the [sources guide](https://github.com/bdashore3/Tsuchi/blob/default/server/src/SourceUpdates/README.md)
-For notification services, please reference the [notification services guide](https://github.com/bdashore3/MangaUpdates/blob/default/server/src/NotificationServices/README.md)
+For notification services, please reference the [notification services guide](https://github.com/bdashore3/Tsuchi/blob/default/server/src/NotificationServices/README.md)

-In other cases, please make a new issue in [Github issues](https://github.com/bdashore3/MangaUpdates/issues).
+In other cases, please make a new issue in [Github issues](https://github.com/bdashore3/Tsuchi/issues).

 If you don't have a github account, please take a look at [other contact options](#developers-and-permissions) and we'll add your issue for you.